cyrilletuzi/vscode-angular-schematics/README.md

 #### Entry component

-This behavior is *not* required anymore with [Ivy](https://angular.io/guide/ivy) (ie. Angular >= 9 with default config or Angular 8 with Ivy explicitly enable).
+This behavior is *not* required anymore with [Ivy](https://angular.io/guide/ivy) (ie. Angular >= 9 with default config or Angular 8 with Ivy explicitly enabled).
 It's only *required in non-Ivy mode*
 (ie. Angular <= 7, Angular 8 with default config or Angular 9 with Ivy explicitly disabled).